AbsaOSS/vcxagencynode/vcxagency-artillery/README.md

 Performance/load test with Artillery
 * Originated from vcxagencynode/vcxagency-client directory
 * Modified for performance test with Artillery
-* Use the latest NodeJS (At this point, it's lts/erbium v12.18.0)
+* Use the latest NodeJS (At this time, it's lts/erbium v12.18.0)

 ## How to setup
 ```bash